-A loyalty program marketplace, or loyalty scheme coalition, as being introduced by wadata online marketplace, creates a separate reward system for both customers and sellers.
+A loyalty program marketplace, or loyalty scheme coalition, as introduced by Wadata online marketplace, creates a separate reward system for both customers and sellers.

 Uber, for example, offers Uber Rewards to customers as a four-tier loyalty program, while drivers benefit from Uber Pro, earning points to access bonuses like car maintenance discounts.

-Alternatively, a marketplace can allow sellers to offer their own ‘mini rewards’, as Amazon and Etsy do, engaging sellers while giving them greater control in how they engage with customers on the platform.
+Alternatively, a marketplace can allow sellers to offer their own ‘mini rewards’, as Amazon and Etsy do, engaging sellers while giving them greater control over how they engage with customers on the platform.

 Additionally, running a rewards program in a coalition can maximize cross-selling options and customer acquisition possibilities and strengthen brand positioning.
 Finally, by using shared data for interests and preferences, customer experience can be exponentially improved.